Policies and statements

 International transfers between Davis Polk offices

 Please be aware that the data protection and privacy laws in those jurisdictions may not provide for the same level of protection of your personal information as exists in your home country or in the EEA.
-To ensure a sufficient level of personal information protection, Davis Polk and our various offices and entities have entered into an agreement containing the model clauses as published by the European Commission.
-For the purposes of our Paris office, the French Data Protection Authority (La Commission nationale de l'informatique et des libertés, or the “CNIL”) authorised the transfer of personal information pursuant to decision No. 2009-558 of September 24, 2009.
+To ensure a sufficient level of personal information protection, Davis Polk and our various offices and entities have entered into an agreement: (i) for transfers from the EEA, incorporating the 4 June 2021 standard contractual clauses as published by the European Commission; and (ii) for transfers from the United Kingdom, incorporating the international data transfers addendum approved by the UK Information Commissioner in March 2022.

 International transfers to third parties